Author, Wrecks and Aircraft Restorer

 history would never have acted in such a manner.

-restoration company, Pacific Aircraft Ltd
+Tell about your restoration company Pacific Aircraft Ltd

 I founded Pacific Aircraft Ltd with Jim Pavitt